rightfold/purescript-postgresql-client/README.md

   -- We assume here that postgres is running on a standard local port together -- with `ident` authentication so configuration can be nearly empty.
   -- It requires only database name which we pass to `newPool` function.
-  -- We setup also `idleTimeoutMillis` setting because this code -- would be run by our test suite and we want to finish quickly ;-)
+  -- We setup also `idleTimeoutMillis` value because this code -- is run by our test suite and we want to exit after execution quickly ;-)

   pool <- newPool ((defaultPoolConfiguration "purspg") { idleTimeoutMillis = Just 1000 })
   withConnection pool \conn -> do